-The BSPARI also has an "administrative" component that is used by DBHDS reviewers to evaluate support coordinator's assessment of behavioral programming (part 5 of compliance indicator 7.20) via the On-Site Visit Tool, as well as the presence or absence of required documents based on the authorization status of behavioral programming, which corresponds to the following: 86% of individuals authorized for Therapeutic Consultation Services (behavioral supports) receive, in accordance with the time frames set forth in the DD Waiver Regulations, A) a functional behavior assessment; B) a plan for supports; C) training of family members and providers providing care to the individual in implementing the plan for supports; and D) monitoring of the plan for supports that includes data review and plan revision as necessary until the Personal Support Team determines that the Therapeutic Consultation Service is no longer needed (Settlement Agreement Section III.C.6.a.i-iii, filing reference 7.19).
-To address part 5 of CI 7.20, DBHDS reviewed the On-Site Visit Tool (OSVT) that corresponded to the timeframe of the available behavioral programming reviewed to make a determination as to if the OSVT was scored correctly or incorrectly by the support coordinator.
-DBHDS has updated formatting of the questions on the OSVT to address the curative action related to CI 29.21.
+The BSPARI also has an "administrative" component that is used by DBHDS reviewers to evaluate support coordinator's assessment of behavioral programming (part 5 of former compliance indicator 7.20) via the On-Site Visit Tool, as well as the presence or absence of required documents based on the authorization status of behavioral programming, which corresponds to the following former compliance indicator: 86% of individuals authorized for Therapeutic Consultation Services (behavioral supports) receive, in accordance with the time frames set forth in the DD Waiver Regulations, A) a functional behavior assessment; B) a plan for supports; C) training of family members and providers providing care to the individual in implementing the plan for supports; and D) monitoring of the plan for supports that includes data review and plan revision as necessary until the Personal Support Team determines that the Therapeutic Consultation Service is no longer needed (Settlement Agreement Section III.C.6.a.iiii, filing reference 7.19).
+To address part 5 of former CI 7.20, DBHDS reviewed the On-Site Visit Tool (OSVT) that corresponded to the timeframe of the available behavioral programming reviewed to decide as to if the OSVT was scored correctly or incorrectly by the support coordinator.
 The information that follows about the OSVT is specific to the version of the OSVT in use beginning January 2023.
 The current OSVT can be accessed at this link.